-Cognitive Behavioral Therapy (CBT) and solution-focused therapies discussed below can be applied to specific behavioral patterns associated with anxiety-inducing thinking patterns and perceptions (see below).
+CBT and solution-focused therapies discussed below can be applied to specific behavioral patterns associated with anxiety-inducing thinking patterns and perceptions (see below).

-A Look at the Solution Focused Therapy Miracle Question
+A Look at the Solution-Focused Therapy Miracle Question

-Solution-focused Therapy is less concerned with the past and focused more on what is in the now and what we want to achieve in the future.
+Solution-Focused Therapy is less concerned with the past and focused more on what is in the now and what we want to achieve in the future.

 For that reason, interventions like the Miracle Question allow us to connect where we are today to where we want to be in the future by visualizing vividly and emotionally the goals we desire.

-The Miracle Question or the “problem is gone” question is a method of questioning that a therapist can utilize to invite the client to envision and describe in detail how the future will be different when the problem is no longer present:
+The Miracle Question, or the “problem is gone” question, is a method of questioning that a therapist can utilize to invite the client to envision and describe in detail how the future will be different when the problem is no longer present.

-Imagine that tonight as you sleep a miracle occurs in your life.
-A magical momentous happening that has completely solved this problem and perhaps rippled out to cover and infinitely improve other areas of your life too…Think for a moment and tell me… how is life going to be different now?
+Imagine that tonight as you sleep, a miracle occurs in your life.
+A magical momentous happening has completely solved this problem and perhaps rippled out to cover and infinitely improve other areas of your life too.
+Think for a moment and tell me, how is life going to be different now?
 Describe it in detail.
 What’s the first thing you’ll notice as you wake up in the morning?

 Some suggest that this intervention is most effective when a relaxation technique is briefly applied first.
-Others suggest that follow up questions can help solidify the vision of the future:
+Others suggest that follow-up questions can help solidify the vision of the future.

 What do your senses pick up?

-- What do you feel?
+What do you feel?

-- What are you doing?
-(In as many aspects of your life as possible)
+What are you doing (in as many aspects of your life as possible)?

 With whom are you doing it?

 Where are you living?

 How much fun are you having?

-- How much income are you earning?
+How much income are you earning?

-- What difference are you making in the world each day?
+What difference are you making in the world each day?

 More SFBT Questions

-Solution-focused Brief Therapy (SFBT) is typically very brief (three to five sessions), focuses on finding solutions, and attends only minimally to defining or understanding the presenting problems (de Shazer et al., 1986).
+Solution-Focused Brief Therapy (SFBT) is typically very brief (three to five sessions), focuses on finding solutions, and attends only minimally to defining or understanding the presenting problems (De Shazer et al., 1986).

 Insanity is doing the same thing over and over again and expecting different results.

-Do One Thing Different
+Do One Thing Differently

-- your body patterns and what you do with your body
+Your body patterns and what you do with your body

-- what you say and how you say it
+What you say and how you say it

-- the location and where it happens
+The location and where it happens

-- the order you do things in.
+The order you do things in

 When a similar issue comes up again, what part of that problem situation will you do differently now?